 Cream puffs can be filled with anything.
 Some other recipes will call for whipped cream (or crème Chantilly) but today I am going to make pastry cream filling for these cream puffs.
 I personally find that the crispy airy shells are the perfect match to the thick and creamy pastry cream.
 It’s recommended to make the pastry cream before baking cream puffs since it needs a long chill in the fridge to set up properly.

 There are two ways to fill the puffs.
-You can first slice the puffs in half horizontally and pipe the creme inside each or poke a hold on the bottom of the puff and gently pipe until filled.
+You can first slice the puffs in half horizontally using a serrated knife and pipe the creme inside each or poke a hold on the bottom of the puff and gently pipe until filled.
 Dust the cream puffs with powdered sugar or a drizzle of chocolate upon your choice.

 GOLDEN RULES TO PREVENT DEFLATION